Sleep Apnea—Dunwoody, GA

 Do you snore throughout the night?
 Have you often woken up after a full night’s sleep feeling as if you haven’t rested at all?
 Like most people, you probably think about snoring as merely an annoyance.
 You’re right; it is unwelcome, often causing a snorer’s bed partner frustration and sleep loss.
 But, did you know that snoring could be a sign of a serious disorder called sleep apnea?

-More than just a nuisance, sleep apnea could aggravate many health problems and cause additional ones.
+More than just a nuisance, sleep apnea can aggravate many health problems and cause a wide variety of additional ones.
 Not everyone who snores has sleep apnea, but if you are concerned that you might be at risk, consider undergoing a sleep study evaluation.
-If you’re diagnosed with sleep apnea, conservative treatments are available.
-Dr. Jeff Rodgers offers comfortable, effective oral appliances to treat those with sleep apnea at his Dunwoody dental practice.
+If you’re diagnosed with sleep apnea, conservative and effective treatments are available.
+Dr. Jeff Rodgers offers comfortable, custom-made oral appliances to treat those with sleep apnea at his Dunwoody dental practice.